 Council's vision is 'to be the most prosperous and liveable district in the North Island'.
-This is accompanied by a core set of values to underpin decision-making, the following of which are relevant to this particular proposal: World Class; Vibrant; Quality; Resilient and Value.
+This is accompanied by a core set of values to underpin decision-making, the following of which are relevant to this particular proposal: Quality and Resilient.

-The financial impact of the proposal is estimated to be minimal and can be done with existing maintenance budgets.
+The financial impact of the proposal is estimated to be \$1000 - \$3000 for tree removals.

-The expenditure outlined is currently budgeted for under maintenance budgets.
+The expenditure outlined is currently budgeted for under Parks Operations.

 The matter comes within scope of the Council's lawful powers, including satisfying the purpose statement of Section 10 of the Local Government Act 2002.
 That section of the Act states that the purpose of local government is (a) to enable democratic local decision-making and action by, and on behalf of, communities; and (b) to promote the social, economic, environmental, and cultural well-being of communities in the present and for the future.
-It is considered that [social / economic / environmental and / or cultural of relevance to this particular matter.
+It is considered that social and environmental of relevance to this particular matter.